 The Erotic Resistance

-One thing that I have noticed as I spend time with college students is the strange and nearly pathological feelings around sexuality.
+One thing that I (Grant) have noticed as I spend time with college students is the strange and nearly pathological feelings around sexuality.
 There seem to be only two modes: rutting and prudish.
 This generation of young adults is porn saturated and obsessed with sexual identity and expression.
 There is still lots of casual sex.
 But, at the same time, they are also incredibly scared of sex.
 I remember reading a short story with students in one of my classes.
 The two main characters were having sex.
 When I asked them to describe what happened in the story, the students were completely reluctant to say it out loud.
 I finally blurted out "They are screwing!
 Its OK to say it!”

 Many young adults lack a healthy and integrated eroticism.
 They cannot comprehend a vision that celebrates the complimentary sexual binary, and the beautiful, thrilling game that men and women play.
 Sex is a dangerous game, and my students often miss the thrill of risk and end up fumbling around literally and figuratively.
 On one hand, a potential sexual partner is seen as an object for use.
 On the other hand, they are seen as enemies who must be engaged with on a procedural and contractual level.
 In fact, Matt Crawford just wrote a piece here about the alienation between the sexes.

-The one thing that I do know is that neither of these position is fun or sexy.
+The one thing that we do know is that neither of these position is fun or sexy.
 There is no mystery and play and excitement.
 How boring is sex when consent is the only standard?
 Is there any wonder that fertility rates are collapsing?
 The beautiful, mysterious and erotic nature of the sex binary has become a boring setting for conflict.

 We were both moved by several conversations led by women at the gathering.
-I was struck by their unrelenting celebratory femininity matched seamlessly with a deep love for men.
+We was struck by their unrelenting celebratory femininity matched seamlessly with a deep love for men.
 Their strong and powerful femininity was not threatened by giving themselves fully to their lovers.
 The femininity was both conservative and erotic.
 We especially loved the conversation about the role of formal, organized dances to bring back generative and healthy male-female eroticism.

 Conclusion